markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 display: flex;
 ```

 That's all that needs to be added to get our elements back on the same horizontal line!
-It should now look like this image:
+The header should now look like this:

 ![Header with flexbox added, creating a row with 2 HTML elements](assets/lesson-2/1000-flex-header.jpg)